MrBrunotte/worldofshape/README.md

 ### **CI Builds and Automation: Building, Testing, Deploying**

 When you run a build, Travis CI clones your GitHub repository into a brand-new virtual environment, and carries out a series of tasks to build and test your code.
 If one or more of those tasks fail, the build is considered **broken**.
 If none of the tasks fail, the build is considered **passed** and Travis CI can deploy your code to a web server or application host.

+### **Bugs**

+#### **Chrome webbrowser**
+When the site was manually tested there was a bug when I tried to play the video on the home- and aboutpage.
+The bug was due to settings in default settings in Chrome.

+To fix this problem do this:

+1. Go to [chrome://flags/](chrome://flags/) in your chrome browser.
+2. Search for: **#same-site-by-default-cookies** and change it from "default" to "Enable".
+3. Search for: **#cookies-without-same-site-must-be-secure** and change it from "default" to "Enable".

 ## **Automated Testing**